Lawstorant/boxflat/README.md

 # boxflat
-Boxllat for Moza Racing.
+Boxflat for Moza Racing.
 Control your Moza wheelbase settings!